joshHug/LeidenITP/assignments/assignment3.md

 *The remaining 5 points can only be obtained after completing the basic functionality.
 The following additional functionality will get you the additional 5 points, the grade is capped at a 10:*

 **User interface** The program should run according to the user input.
-This should consist at least of which file the n-gram should be trained on, which n-gram model to train and how many and how long the generated sentences should be.
+This should consist at least of which n-gram model to train on and how many and how long the generated sentences should be.
 (1 point)

 **Comments**: Include comments to explain the difficult parts of your code.
 It is generally good practice to write a comment for each code block.
 (0.5 points)

 **Trigram model**: Also implementing the trigram model will earn you an additional point.
 (1 point)

 **Dry code**: *Dry* code means that you do not repeat code.
 So, if you wrote code to make an unigram model, then that same code should also be able to make the other models.
 The assignment is set up in such a way that you only need the four definitions and only in the `set_history` function you have to make a distinction between the models.
 If you adhere to this concept you will get an additional point.
 Another half a point is awarded if the rest of your code is also *dry*.
-Note, that if you expend the codebase with additional functionality you can use extra functions and still get the point.
+Note, that if you expand the codebase with additional functionality you can use extra functions and still get the point.
 (1.5 points)

 **New Coding Concepts**: This assignment lent itself for five programming concepts that we do not have seen yet in the lectures.
 These are `match cases` as a replacement for `if elif elif elif ...`, `defaultdict` as a replacement for `dict`, and `lambda` functions that replace a named function e.g. `def namefunction(): return`.
 For the fourth new coding concept you got the partial code namely `create_defaultdict`.
 Find out what the name is of this concept and how it works and what it does.
 You can write your answer in the docstring after *EXPLANATION:*.
 Lastly, you can use a callable `class` object to replace `create_defaultdict`.
 All five concepts earn you +0.25 points.
 To get all points make sure your `create_defaultdict` code is correct including the explanation, but you do not need to use it anywhere in the code (because the lambda and callable class are used for the same purpose).
 (1.25 points)